Louie808/Louie808.github.io/projects/java_wc.md

 summary: A simple web crawler built with Java.
 ---

-This simple webcrawler is a java program that takes commandline URL argument and prints out to the console the list of websites that are discovered to the depth specified in the command argument.
+This is a simple webcrawler Java program that takes 2 command-line arguments.
+The 1st argument is the HTML URL that will be crawled, and the 2nd argument is the depth that the HTML will be crawled.
+Once it has "crawled" through all the HTML links, it will print the list to the console in a  breadth-first search (BFS) and depth-first search (DFS) fashion.

 This was my first project where I worked with others and collaborated to make the code function.
 During the process of this project, we mapped out the general design for the code.
-We made pseudocodes for the essential methods of the code such as the validate links and
+We made pseudocodes for the essential methods of the code.
+And then as we coded we went to Stack Overflow> and GeeksforGeeks for assistance.

+This wwas a very beneficial project, learning to extrack links from an HTML, using regular expressions to filter through input sequence, performing breadth-first search and depth-first search algorithm, and the use of hashtables and linked lists data structures.
+This put alot of the material, learned from 211, simultaneously to practice.
+There were some components, such as the graph traversal algorithm, that I am still unsure about and hopefully will be addressed in the ICS 311 course.

 Source: <a href = "https://github.com/Louie808/Java_WebCrawler"><i class="large github icon"></i>Louie808/Java_WebCrawler</a>.